 A Day In The Life, is fast becoming a firm fixture in the photography calendar, following on from its success in Manchester in April.

-Once we’ve received all the images from the day, Mark’s job will really begin as he works with an acclaimed artist to turn them into a work of art.
+When we received all the images from the day, Mark’s job really begun as he worked with Nathan Wyburn, an acclaimed artist to turn them into a work of art.

 Want to get involved but don’t know where to begin?